w3labkr/nextjs-supabase-dashboard/README.md

 ## Shadcn UI

 Beautifully designed components that you can copy and paste into your apps.
+Accessible.

 ```shell
 npx shadcn-ui@latest init